kopach/espanso-gitmojis/README.md

 ## Usage

-Evry gitmoji can be written and replaced by the corresponding emoji.
+Every gitmoji can be written and replaced by the corresponding emoji.